How are convictions reported?

 - If you have been convicted of one or more offenses, that can impact your driving record, we recommend you view your individual record.
-Click on the REINSTATE ONLINE link below or download the DDS 2 GO Mobile App to see how your driving record has been impacted by an offense.
+Click on the REINSTATE ONLINE link below to see how your driving record has been impacted by an offense.
 You must log in or create an account to access your information.
 Please allow some time for the courts to provide the information to DDS.
 You can also view your license status, suspensions, points, and more using these services.
 Step-by-step instructions are provided to reinstate your license if it has been suspended.

 My license has been suspended, can I still drive?